csupnig/www.supnig.com/posts/the-5-minute-guide-to-free-your-mind.md

 It is also very important to keep your recharging schedule.
 Do not become sloppy and find excuses to not do your exercise or your run.
-Now you can go out and find the perfect source of relaxation and energy for yourself. &nbsp;
+Now you can go out and find the perfect source of relaxation and energy for yourself.

 I would love to hear what you do to get a free mind and regain your energy.
 Describe your way in the comments below!